 San Francisco, CA

-Kat is a founding director of OneCalifornia Bank and Foundation, a triple bottom line Federal Savings Bank in Oakland, CA. OneCalifornia Bank lends in low-income communities to support local economies and job creation and attempts to help low-income individuals and households build and protect assets through fair and innovative banking products.
-She is a founding director of TomKat Ranch Educational Foundation dedicated to a return to sustainable food production through ranching, tours, research, and school lunch and garden programs.
-Kat graduated from Harvard College in 1980 with a B.A.
+Kat is the co-founder and chief executive officer of Beneficial State Bank, an innovative, triple-bottom line, community development financial institution.
+Started in 2007, Beneficial State came from a shared vision to start a bank that finances community-based businesses, builds the long-term prosperity of responsible consumers, and supports companies that have a commitment to the environment.
+Beneficial State has a one of a kind ownership structure — its profits can only be distributed to the Beneficial State Foundation to support communities and the environment.
+Kat is also a founding director of TomKat Ranch Educational Foundation dedicated to a return to sustainable food production through ranching, tours, research, and school lunch and garden programs.
+She graduated from Harvard College in 1980 with a B.A.
 She earned a joint JD/MBA degree from Stanford Law and the Stanford Graduate School of Business, graduating in 1986.
 Kat serves as Vice Chair of the Capital Committee on Ecotrust’s board.